Kaboni Savage: Trials and sentencing

 Savage was held at FDC Philadelphia during his trial.
 The prosecution sought death sentences for Kaboni Savage, Merritt, and Northington.

 Jury selection for Savage's trial occurred in September 2012.
 Lamont Lewis served as the star witness, testifying against Kaboni and Kidada Savage as well as Merritt and Steven Northington.
 The trial ended in May 2013.
 On May 13, 2013, Savage was convicted of 17 charges, including 12 counts of murder in aid of racketeering.

 In June 2013, Savage was given 13 death sentences, one for witness intimidation and one each for a total of 12 racketeering murders, including those from the retaliatory firebombing.
 The sentences were formally pronounced by Judge Richard Barclay Surrick.

+In addition to the 2004 firebombing that killed six people, Savage was convicted of murdering Kenneth Lassiter in 1998, Mansur Abdullah in 2000, Carlton Brown in 2001, Barry Parker in 2003, Tyrone Toliver in 2003 and Tybius Flowers in 2004, all of whom were killed in Philadelphia.

-Savage, Federal Bureau of Prisons# 58232-066, is currently incarcerated in ADX Florence near Florence, Colorado.
+Savage, Federal Bureau of Prisons #58232-066, is currently incarcerated in ADX Florence near Florence, Colorado.

 In May 2013, Kidada Savage was convicted of various crimes, including retaliating against witnesses and aiding racketeering.
 In February 2014, Surrick imposed a sentence of life imprisonment plus a consecutive ten-year sentence; the life sentence was mandatory.
 Kidada Savage tried to delay the sentencing but Surrick denied the request.
 Kidada is now BOP #04867-748 at FCI Tallahassee.

 Merritt avoided a possible death sentence after he was only convicted of non-capital charges.
 He was given a life sentence as BOP #59317-066 at USP Terre Haute.
-After the jury spared his life, Northington received a life sentence as BOP #58967-066 at USP Coleman I.
+After the jury spared his life, Northington received a life sentence.
+He became BOP #58967-066 and went to USP Coleman I.

 Due to his cooperation, Lewis was given a 40-year sentence, the minimum allowed under his plea agreement.
 The judge cited his "powerful" testimony and said he seemed genuinely remorseful for what he did.

-As an example Lewis's remorsefulness, Assistant U.S. Attorney John Gallagher shared a chat he had overheard between Lewis and a detective.
+As an example of Lewis's remorsefulness, Assistant U.S. Attorney John M. Gallagher shared a chat he had overheard between Lewis and a detective.
 During a break in a meeting with investigators, Lewis said he was going to hell for what he'd done.
 The detective told Lewis he couldn't know that since God was forgiving.
 Lewis replied that he'd been raised in church, saying "There is no redemption for me."

 In an earlier interview, Lewis said he and Merritt had believed only Coleman's mother and brother were home, and were shocked after learning how many people were killed in the firebombing.
 "We both were really messed up about what happened," he said.

+On December 23, 2024, Savage's federal death sentence was commuted to life without parole after outgoing President Joe Biden granted sentence commutations to 37 of the 40 inmates on federal death row.